Last Updated on July 19, 2022 by Editorial Team

 Dyscalculia treatment at academic place

 Teachers can play an important role in improving the math learning ability of the child.
-We noted down some tips that schools must consider while dealing with a dysalculic student.
+We noted down some tips that schools must consider while dealing with a dyscalculic student.

 Learning Approach: Teachers or personal tutors need to approach differently while teaching maths.
-Relaxed environment is pretty essential.
-Child must not be forced to be competitive right away.
+A relaxed environment is pretty essential.
+The child must not be forced to be competitive right away.
 Give him/her time.
-Stress of competition can hammers any possible interest in studies, especially maths.
+The stress of competition can hammer any possible interest in studies, especially maths.

-If possible, teachers must work out a special plan with the other school officials for the dyscalculics.
-As they need more time in even basic calculations, more time may be provided for maths test.
+If possible, teachers must work out a special plan with the other school officials for dyscalculics.
+As they need more time in even basic calculations, more time may be provided for math tests.

 Any dyscalculics may find it difficult to learn by seeing a lecture just once.
 It’s highly recommended to provide them with recorded lectures.
-Repetive learning is the key to strongly grip on the subject.
-Moreover, Teachers notes may be provided to ease their life a bit.
+Repetitive learning is the key to strongly grip on the subject.
+Moreover, Teachers’ notes may be provided to ease their life a bit.

 Tools and Devices: Several tools and devices can effectively improve number sense.
 Abacus is one of them.
 Let them play with it.
 When they get a good grasp of it, encourage them to solve various maths operations through it.
 Award them on successful attempts and encourage them to do better on failed to ones.